Director of Academic Programs & Senior Scholar

 Direct Dial: (703) 993-9577

-In addition to his academic and CPIP work, Professor Mossoff has worked with numerous think tanks and policy organizations, such as the Innovation Alliance and the Progress & Freedom Foundation (a pro-intellectual property rights think tank that shut down in 2010).
-Currently, he is a member of the Public Policy Committee of the Licensing Executives Society, the Academic Advisory Board of the Copyright Alliance, and is Vice Chairman of the Intellectual Property Committee of the IEEE-USA.
+In addition to his academic and CPIP work, Professor Mossoff is currently a member of the Public Policy Committee of the Licensing Executives Society, the Academic Advisory Board of the Copyright Alliance, and has served as past Chair and Vice-Chair of the Intellectual Property Committee of the IEEE-USA.
 On behalf of these and other organizations, he has spoken at numerous congressional briefings on topics relating to patent and copyright law.